 Draft business plans must be made available for public review and comment for a minimum of 30 days.
-Prior to implementing new fees, the GFO will conduct outreach efforts to notify the public of its opportunity to review and comment on the draft business plan.
+As a key step prior to implementing new fees, the GFO has conducted outreach efforts to notify the public of its opportunity to review and comment on the draft business plan.

-The BLM will issue a press release and undertake other outreach efforts regarding the increased fee's at GFO campgrounds.
-This will include release to media outlets when the 30-day public comment period is announced.
+The BLM will issue a press release and undertake other outreach efforts regarding the increased fees at GFO campgrounds.
+This will include release to media outlets.